What do I need to know if my child gets a formal caution?

 Nearly every child will sometimes do things that do not follow school rules or the Behaviour Code for Students.
 Sometimes, when this occurs, a formal caution will be given.
 More information on what to do if your child is getting into trouble at school is available.

 If your child receives a formal caution, this means that there is a behaviour that needs attention.
-Your engagement with the school is very important in managing your child’s behaviour and developing solutions collaboratively to support your child’s learning and behaviour.
+Your engagement with the school is very important in managing your child’s behaviour and developing solutions together to support your child’s learning and behaviour.
 Talk to the school principal about the formal caution and work with the team supporting your child to come up with some solutions.

 What if the behaviour happens again?